Who we are

 Our three global businesses work together to meet customers’ needs, manage risk, and provide sustainable returns for our shareholders.

-Adjusted profit before tax per business (US$billion)
+Adjusted revenue per business for FY22 (US$billion)

 We continue to maintain a strong capital, funding and liquidity position with a diversified business model and low earnings volatility.
 We take a conservative approach to credit risk and liquidity management.